 The purpose of this policy is to establish uniform security requirements for all authorized users who require remote electronic access to the Bottleneck Medical Distant Services (“BMDS”) network and information assets.
 The (“Organization”) is the contracted entity, also referred to or known as the Client (“Client”).
 The guidelines set forth in this policy are designed to minimize exposure to damages that may result from unauthorized use of BMDS resources and confidential information.

 All users who work outside of the Organization’s environment, who connect to the Organization’s network systems, applications and data, including but not limited to applications that contain ePHI, from a remote location.

 Violation of this policy and its procedures by workforce members may result in corrective disciplinary action, up to and including termination of employment.
 Violation of this policy and procedures by others, including providers, providers' offices, business associates and partners may result in termination of the relationship and/or associated privileges.
-Violation may also result in civil and criminal penalties as determined by federal and state laws and regulations.This policy applies to all authorized system users, including members of the workforce, business associates, and vendors, desiring remote connectivity to BMVS networks, systems, applications, and data.
+Violation may also result in civil and criminal penalties as determined by federal and state laws and regulations.This policy applies to all authorized system users, including members of the workforce, business associates, and vendors, desiring remote connectivity to BMDS networks, systems, applications, and data.
 Users are frequently categorized in one of these user groups:

 - Workforce members with permanent remote access.

 These users may include Information Services (IS), executive, or specific administrative staff, business staff, providers, or teleworkers who may require 24-hour system availability or are called upon to work remotely.
 Their remote access offers the same level of file, folder and application access as their on-site access.

 - Workforce members with temporary remote access.

 These users typically request short-term remote access due to an extended time away from the office most frequently as a result of a short-term medical or family leave.
 Access for these users will be restricted to only that which is necessary for task completion during time away from the office and may be limited.